PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 - **Infrastructure**: This project contains BBBankContext that serves as fake DBContext that populates one User with its corresponding Account that has three Transactions dated of last three months with hardcoded data.

-- **Services**: This project contains TranasacionService with the logic of converting Transactions into LineGraphData after fetching themfrom BBBankContext.
+- **Services**: This project contains TranasacionService with the logic of converting Transactions into LineGraphData after fetching them from BBBankContext.

 - **BBBankAPI**: This project contains TransactionController with 2 GET methods `GetLast3MonthBalances` & `GetLast3MonthBalances/{accountId}` to call the TransactionService.